 Suggest minimum 4 days (24 hours) from regional teaching Maxcourse programme plus an additional 6 hours foundation specific teaching (30 hours total)

 Some regional teaching days may attract 8 hours credit; see MaxCourse description

 1 day simulation training (may be delivered in 2 half days) – 6 hours

 5 days Tasters (which can be taken in F1 for Taster and/or 1 day career planning)

 Peninsula F2s only GP learning sets (3 days wef August 2023 or 6 x ½ day sessions total 18 hours)

 ALS (2 days)

 4.2.
-The Foundation School has agreed that tasters can be taken in specialities that the trainee will do later in their rotation (i.e. to help their decision-making prior to the specialty training application period) or has worked in previously; however, in the latter circumstances, the taster should be geared towards covering areas in which the trainee was not able to gain experience from a previous post e.g. seeing the range of work a consultant does in that specialty.
+The Foundation School has agreed that tasters can be taken in specialities that the DiT will do later in their rotation (i.e. to help their decision-making prior to the specialty training application period) or has worked in previously; however, in the latter circumstances, the taster should be geared towards covering areas in which the DiT was not able to gain experience from a previous post e.g. seeing the range of work a consultant does in that specialty.

-4.3 The main purpose of tasters is to help career decision making with regard to a specialty for which a trainee might apply.
+4.3 The main purpose of tasters is to help career decision making with regard to a specialty for which a DiT might apply.
 They are not for ‘CV building’ exercises such as demonstrating commitment to training in a particular region or focussing entirely on areas of work with weak links to the main specialty.